JoFrhwld/blog/_posts/2016-08-08-normal_grittr2.md

 - One.

-## Neary
+## Nearey

-Neary normalization is essentially identitcal to the ANAE normalization, except it's speaker intrinsic.
+Nearey normalization is essentially identitcal to the ANAE normalization, except it's speaker intrinsic.
-That's not always clear given the way the ANAE and Neary formulas are usually given, so I've defined the Neary formula below in a way to emphasize this fact.
+That's not always clear given the way the ANAE and Nearey formulas are usually given, so I've defined the Nearey formula below in a way to emphasize this fact.
-`neary_fun()` is identical to `anae_fun()` except it takes a single argument, and `grand_mean` is replaced by 0.
+`nearey_fun()` is identical to `anae_fun()` except it takes a single argument, and `grand_mean` is replaced by 0.

-<pre><code class="prettyprint ">  neary_fun &lt;- function(hz){
+<pre><code class="prettyprint ">  nearey_fun &lt;- function(hz){
     hz * (exp(0 - mean(log(hz))))
   }</code></pre>

-There are two instantiations of Neary.
-Neary1 is formant intrinsic, and Neary2 is formant extrinsic.
+There are two instantiations of Nearey.
+Nearey1 is formant intrinsic, and Nearey2 is formant extrinsic.

-Neary is easy peasy.
+Nearey is easy peasy.

 - group data, appropriately
 - apply the normalization function